Planning an adult trip to Animal Kingdom? We’ve got you covered!

 Kilimanjaro Safaris (9/10)

-Kilimanjaro Safaris is so popular that people wonder when the best time to is for riding it.
+Kilimanjaro Safaris is so popular that people wonder what time of day they should ride it.
 We highly recommend you take a look at our post on the Best Time to Ride Kilimanjaro Safaris for more details on the best time of day to plan for this experience.

-The Safari is located toward the back of Africa and is fairly easy to find fastpasses for on less crowded days, but definitely plan well in advance if you want to go at a specific time in the day, especially during the busy season.
+The Safari is located toward the back of Africa and is fairly easy to find ride passes for on less crowded days.
+However, you should plan well in advance if you want to go at a specific time in the day, especially during the busy season.

 You’ll start the ride by hopping aboard a large safari bus that has roomy seating and open windows for you to view the Savanna without obstructions.
 The driver is a very knowledgeable cast member and will explain every exhibit you pass on the wildlife reserve.